datahub-project/datahub/metadata-integration/java/acryl-spark-lineage/README.md

 +
 ## Changelog

+### Next
+- Add Kafka emitter to emit lineage to kafka
+- Add File emitter to emit lineage to file
+- Upgrading OpenLineage to 1.18.0
+- Renaming project to acryl-datahub-spark-lineage
+- Supporting OpenLineage 1.17+ glue identifier changes
+- Removing custom
+-

 ### Version 0.2.14
 - Fix warning about MeterFilter warning from Micrometer

 ### Version 0.2.13
+-  Add kafka emitter to emit lineage to kafka

+### Version 0.2.12
 - Silencing some chatty warnings in RddPathUtils

 ### Version 0.2.11